Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 Back in Cusco, a walking tour of its historic center will bring us to the Plaza de Armas, the Incan Temple of the Sun, and the 17th-century cathedral.
 With its baroque architecture, the colonial catedral provides a stark contrast to surrounding buildings.

 We’ll have lunch at a local restaurant and enjoy an evening at leisure.
 Alternatively, you can join a jewelry factory tour and do some shopping.
 AMA Jewelry is known for their quality gold and silver pieces.

-Discover Cusco’s ancient heritage on your own or join a guided tour
+Discover Cusco’s ancient heritage on your own

 Fly to Quito